Build Relationships with your Customers

 One way to approach customer service is by examining how you treat the people who enter your place of business.
 Do you treat them as you might treat a friend?
 Regardless of how well the repair or headlight restoration turns out, the customer is more likely to talk negatively about a bad experience and not return.
-On the flip side, if they enjoyed their experience, they will spread the love helping you to gain customer loyalty and a positive word-of-mouth reputation.
+On the flip side, if they enjoyed their experience, they will spread the love, helping you to gain customer loyalty and a positive word-of-mouth reputation.

 - Communication is Key – Rather than just talking to your customer about your business, have conversations with them and ask questions; find out what they need and show them a solution to their problem.
 If you have employees, make sure they know how to effectively communicate with customers.
 For example, hold role-play training sessions to increase comfort level of interactions, create helpful phone or walk-in scripts, and maintain an employee policy regarding timely follow-ups.

-2. Always Try to Exceed Expectations – Simply put, how can you raise the bar on what you offer?
+- Always Try to Exceed Expectations – Simply put, how can you raise the bar on what you offer?
 Maybe you can fit in one more repair for the day, offer extra chip-savers or other swag after the service, or offer loyalty program discounts for customer birthdays, anniversaries, or holidays.

-3. Ask for Feedback – Customer feedback helps you hone in on what you can do better, PLUS it gives the customer the chance to make their feelings known.
+- Ask for Feedback – Customer feedback helps you hone in on what you can do better, PLUS it gives the customer the chance to make their feelings known.
 Listen carefully and respond promptly and accordingly.

 And there you have it!
 When you treat customer service as a relationship, you will reap the rewards of building trust and [hopefully] sales!
-And for us here at Delta Kits, it feels good to go out of our way to help.
+And for us, here at Delta Kits, it feels good to go out of our way to help.